AI Dropshipping Hub

 Manual checks

-• Verify landed cost, payment fees, ad costs, and refund exposure.
+• Calculate margin with product cost, shipping, payment fees, taxes, ad costs, refunds, and discounts included.

 View prompt